Vampiraut/VQTFarm/README.md

 3. Enter the first settings in the window that opens
 4. Click the "Deploy farm" button.

+# Help
+In the main window of the program, you can manage and configure the necessary work parameters:
+1. Settings - farm settings:
+   1. Add team manual - manually adding a team to the list of attacked teams with specifying their IP and name.
+   2. Auto teams generation - automatic generation of commands in a given range of IP addresses to the list of attacked commands with the assignment of their IP and default name.
+   3. Start/Stop Farm - enabling/disabling program threads.
+Stops the farm by disabling sending flags and updating tables.
+   4. On Auto team parse (OFF) - enabling the function of automatic team parsing from scoreboards, subject to the availability of a working script.
+Updates team data once a round: their position, name, IP and flagpoints.(the working script should be selected on the initial window, being added to the folder with the corresponding scripts)
+   5. On Conection check (OFF) - enables the function of checking the availability of the check system.
+After clicking, you need to select the python script to check.
+   6. Show - enables/disables elements of the working window.
+In addition to visually disabling them, it stops the work thread associated with this element.
+   7. Disable pop-up messages - enables/disables the display of notification messages, warnings and errors.
+   8. Fix Tables - fix a bug with tables when they stop displaying information.
+3. Help - shows information from this block.
+4. Manual Submit - panel for manually sending flags.
+5. Sploit test - testing the operability of the sploits before they are added to the main process, with the choice of the attacked team.
+6. Teams - a table showing the teams (their position, name, IP, flag points).
+Pagination is available.
+7. Flag status - a table showing the sent flags (by which unit it was received, from which command, which flag, the time of sending, the status and the response from the check system).
+Also shows the total number of sent flags and accepted flags.
+Pagination is available.
+8. Flag show filter - a panel with filter settings for displaying information on flags in the table from the previous paragraph.

 # Writing your get/flagSend protocols
 The protocols is written in the Python programming language.
 After writing the protocol, this file should be added to the appropriate folder.
 Example: